bendalab/plottools/doc/insets.md

 and sets the limits of the inset axes accordingly.

 The third argument specifies lines to be drawn from the data box to the inset.
-Each tuple specifies a corne on the data box that is to be connected with another corner of the inset.
+Each tuple specifies a corner on the data box that is to be connected with another corner of the inset.

 ![zoomed_inset](figures/insets-zoomed_inset.png)